Edit this wiki page Follow

 In-game inventory.
 Also, stats not representative.

-The game is riddled with items of many kinds including food, drink, guns, ammo, weapons, med kits, armor, and other kinds of items.
-Each item has a certain weight and of course your inventory can only hold a certain amount of weight.
-The size of each items also means you have a limitation there as well.
-Essentially this section of the menu is meant as a default dump of anything you have because any usable or interactive item goes here.
-The bulk of your inventory will deal with weaponry.
+The game is riddled with items of many kinds including food, drink, guns, ammo, weapons,med kits, armor, and other kinds of items.
+Each item has a certain weight and, of course, the inventory can only hold a certain amount of weight.
+The size of each items also means that there is a limit to the amount of items that can be contained within the inventory.
+The bulk of the inventory will deal with weaponry.
 The hyper-realistic aspect of the game's gun play means there's a cornucopia of real-world ammo to use.
 This coincides with the real-world use of Russian and international fire-arms with slightly modified in-game versions of the real weapons.
 Each weapon can have multiple firing modes, and attachments like scopes and silencers.
 Strangely enough, silencers are very rare in the game.
-The game will allow you to equip armor, a primary weapon, a secondary weapon and artifacts.
+The game will allow players to equip armor, a primary weapon, a secondary weapon and artifacts.

 Artifacts

-Your "abilities" in the game can be enhanced by attaching artifacts to your belt.
+The "abilities" in the game can be enhanced by attaching artifacts to the belt.
 The artifacts can range from common junk to very rare and each have their own cost vs. reward in their use.
-Some anomalies are so negligible, it makes no sense they're in the game but that's the wasteland for you.
-You can fit up to five artifacts.
+Players can fit up to five artifacts.
 The fact that they are a pricy commodity in The Zone doesn't hurt either, except for the radiation.

 Mica